 Mike B.'s Backyard + Office Remodel

-Garage + Landscape Renovation in Portland
+Garage + Landscape Renovation in Portland, OR

 An urban garden + adjacent writer's studio replace an underused back yard in Portland's Laurelhurst neighborhood.